UCSC-CSE-114A/01-haskell/README.md

 solution enclosed below as a comment.

 The other lines will give you a readout for each test.
-You are encouraged to try to understand the testing code, but you will not be graded on this.
+You are encouraged to try understanding the testing code, but you will not be graded on this.

 ## Submission Instructions